Senecio pinnatifolius var. pinnatifolius A.Rich. APNI*

 Senecio lautus subsp. dissectifolius Ali APNI*

 Description: Non-rhizomatous, annual or short-lived perennial herb or subshrub to 1.5 m high, erect, sprawling or prostrate.
 Tap-root usually moderately to well developed.

-Leaves dissected, ovate in outline, 5–15 X 2–10 cm, segments linear and entire to 6 mm wide and dissected.
+Leaves undivided to dissected, ovate in outline, 5–15 X 2–10 cm, segments linear and entire to 6 mm wide and dissected.

 Peduncles glabrous or occasionally with short, coarse hairs.
 Inflorescence of 1–20 heads; heads radiate, campanulate, 4–6 mm long; bracts 12–21, bracteoles present; ray florets 5–14, yellow, ligules 5–12 mm long; disc florets 40–80, yellow.